majklfly/restsystem/README.md

 ## RestSystem

-This is going to be a restaurant management system
+This is going to be a restaurant management system.